 Each spring, I ponder the Daffodil blooms I see in fields or in wooded areas, in other words blooming in the middle of no where yet sending out a strong and mighty signal that someone once lived there.

 I recently read an article on the history of Daffodils in America.
-The first settlers of the north east brought the tiny bulbs to the new world-women sewed the bulbs into the hems of their dresses-making sure to bring a little piece of their past to the future that awaited them.
+The first settlers of the north east brought the tiny bulbs to the new world.
+Women sewed the bulbs into the hems of their dresses in an effort to bring a little piece of their past to the future that awaited them.

-Daffodils are such bright hopeful harbingers of Spring to me-but obviously I'm not alone in my feelings.
-The ladies of New England who thought enough of Daffodils to sew them into their dresses-they knew the power of hope and renewal that occurs each spring.
+Daffodils are such bright hopeful harbingers of Spring to me, but obviously I’m not alone in my feelings.
+The ladies who thought enough of Daffodils to sew them into their dresses, they knew the power of hope and renewal that occurs each spring.
 I believe all Daffodil planters of the past knew something about it too.

 p.s.
 Granny calls Daffodils-Jonquils.
 Anyone else ever heard them called this?